bsorrentino/bsorrentino/_posts/2023-11-07-validating-external-data-in-fullstack-app.md

 ## Introduction

-During my experience using [langchain.js] with [typescript] to implement the powerful “functions calling” features, I've meet for first time the [zod] framework for functions schema definition.
+During my experience using [langchain.js] with [typescript] to implement the powerful “[functions calling][function-calling]” features, I've meet for first time the [zod] framework for functions schema definition.
 I was fascinated by meaningful syntax in the schema declaration and I decided to delve into to better understand its usage and possibilities. during my search I landed on this [YouTube video][youtube] from [ByteGrad] and quickly everything has been perfectly clear for me: “**ALWAYS use zod in typescript applications**” and below I’ll explain the main reasons of such choice.

 ## The Challenge with External Data